asforrest/milestone-3-KATT-App/README.md

 1. Editing and delting records.

 ### Features Left To implement
+1. Validation on the data entered by users (does it already exist, is the end time after the start time)
 1. Graphing the information.
 1. Customise different viewing options for improved user experience.
 1. Add inspirational quotes that are randomly shown when opening the app.